Terms for withdrawal from an LIF

 Two options: life income and temporary income.

-The holder can withdraw a life income at any time.
+The holder can draw a life income at any time.

-He or she can also draw a temporary income each year if the LIF offers this option.
-To be entitled to a temporary income, he or she must meet the following conditions:
+The holder can also draw a temporary income each year if the LIF offers this option.
+To be entitled to a temporary income, he or she must:

 The application for a temporary income is valid only for the year in which it is made.